andrewindeche/brandinfluencerapp/README.md

     Key: file (upload a file)
     Key: content (write the content of the submission)

+    payload:
+    file: your_uploaded_file.jpg
+    content: "This is the content of my submission."
+    submissionData: { "key1": "value1", "key2": "value2" }

 3. Campaign List Page: GET: http://localhost:4000/campaign

 4. Get Individual campaign by ID: GET: http://localhost:4000/campaign/ID